cloudfoundry/stratos/deploy/cloud-foundry/README.md

 3. You may need to configure Application Security Groups on your Cloud Foundry Cluster in order that  Stratos can communicate with the Cloud Foundry API.
 See [below](#application-security-groups) for more information.
 4. The Stratos Console will automatically detect the API endpoint for your Cloud Foundry.
 To do so, it relies on the `cf_api_url` value inside the `VCAP_APPLICATION` environment variable.
 If this is not provided by your Cloud Foundry platform, then you must manually update the application manifest as described [below](#console-fails-to-start).

+### Memory Usage

+The Stratos Cloud Foundry `manifest.yml` states that the application requires `1512MB` of memory.
+This is required during the build process of the application since building an angular2 app is a memory intensive process.
+The memory limit can be scaled down after the app has been pushed, using the cf CLI.

 ## Associate Cloud Foundry database service
 Follow instructions [here](db-migration/README.md).